phusion/baseimage-docker/README.md

     docker inspect -f "{{ .NetworkSettings.IPAddress }}" <ID>

+Now that you have the IP address, you can use SSH to login to the container, or to execute a command inside it:

-Now SSH into the container as follows:
+    # Login to the container
     ssh -i /path-to/your_key root@<IP address>

+    # Running a command inside the container
+    ssh -i /path-to/your_key root@<IP address> echo hello world

-<a name="docker_bash"></a>
+<a name="docker_ssh"></a>
-#### The `docker-bash` tool
+#### The `docker-ssh` tool

 Looking up the IP of a container and running an SSH command quickly becomes tedious.
-Luckily, we provide the `docker-bash` tool which automates this process.
+Luckily, we provide the `docker-ssh` tool which automates this process.
 This tool is to be run on the *Docker host*, not inside a Docker container.

 First, install the tool on the Docker host: